merryhailu/alx_html_css/headphone/README.md

 Requirements :

-you are not allowed to import external CSS framework (like Bootstrap) you are not to use Javascript
+you are not allowed to import external CSS framework (like Bootstrap) <br>
+you are not to use Javascript

 Features

-Advanced Layouts: Implementing CSS Grid and Flexbox for responsive and complex layouts.
+Advanced Layouts: Implementing CSS Grid and Flexbox for responsive and complex layouts. <br>
-Responsive Design: Media queries and fluid layouts to ensure the design looks great on all devices.
+Responsive Design: Media queries and fluid layouts to ensure the design looks great on all devices. <br>
-Custom Properties: Utilizing CSS variables for easier theming and maintainability.
+Custom Properties: Utilizing CSS variables for easier theming and maintainability. <br>
 Pseudo-classes and Pseudo-elements: Enhancing UI/UX with hover effects, focus states, and content manipulation.

 This webpage has been designed by Nicolas Philippot, UI/UX designer.